-Directory information is the property of Albion College.
-At its discretion, the College may provide directory information in accordance with the provisions of the Act to include: name, permanent home city and state, name of parent(s)/guardians(s), local address, local telephone number, e-mail address, dates of enrollment, degrees earned, dates of degrees, class year, majors, minors, concentrations, adviser, awards/honors/scholarships, photographs, sports and activities, and height and weight of members of athletic teams.
-The College, including faculty, staff, and students, may not release directory information to any party on or off campus if the intent is to contact students for purposes such as (a) to increase an agency’s membership, financial gain, or event promotion, and (b) to promote an individual’s candidacy.
-It should be known that it is the College’s choice to release this information, and careful consideration is given to all requests to insure that the information is not released indiscriminately.
-A student may withhold directory information by notifying the Registrar’s Office in writing within two weeks after the first day of class for the term.
+At its discretion the College may provide directory information in accordance with the provisions of the Act to include: name, permanent address, name of parent(s)/guardian(s), local address, local telephone number, e-mail address, dates of enrollment, degrees earned, dates of degrees, class year, majors, minors, concentrations, adviser, awards/honors/scholarships, photographs, sports and activities, and height and weight of members of athletic teams.
+It should be known that it is the College's choice to release this information, and careful consideration is given to all requests to insure that the information is not released indiscriminately.
+A student may withhold directory information by notifying the Registrar's Office in writing within two weeks after the first day of class for the fall term.

 Requests for non-disclosure will be honored by the institution for only one academic year; therefore, authorization to withhold directory information must be filed annually in the Registrar's Office.